ykr4798/Covid-19-Data-Visualization/README.md

+# COVID-19 Data & Visualization

 ### Data collection, processing and visualization of COVID-19.

-This project started as a simple [MongoDB Charts dashboard][public-dashboard] (full disclosure, I work on MongoDB Charts) to track and visualise the [data][github-covid19-jhu] made available by Johns Hopkins University.
+This project started as a simple [Power BI dashboard][public-dashboard] (full disclosure, I work on Power BI) to track and visualise the [data][https://www.worldometers.info/coronavirus/] made available by Worldometer.

 Given the rapid escalation of the situation, I want to dedicate some time and extend this to collect additional datasets from different sources and make them available for visualization.